Child Care (CCI20S)

 Caregiver is designed to introduce the students to the role of a child care worker.
 Students will be working in the Infant Lab performing all tasks necessary to operate a daycare facility safely.
 Students should have a strong desire to work with children.

-Objectives: The student will understand how to maintain a child care facility and participate in the general housekeeping duties, identify the role and responsibilities of a caregiver, assist in providing basic care for infants and toddlers, plan and prepare weekly activities for the children, observe, assess and record the children’s growth and development; physical, social, emotional and intellectual, and recognize how to provide a loving and safe environment for children prepare and present a portfolio of activities for the child care professional
+Objectives: The student will understand how to maintain a child care facility and participate in the general housekeeping duties, identify the role and responsibilities of a caregiver, assist in providing basic care for infants and toddlers, plan and prepare weekly activities for the children, observe, assess and record the children’s growth and development; physical, social, emotional and intellectual, recognize how to provide a loving and safe environment for children, and prepare and present a portfolio of activities for the child care professional.